Mahmoud-Emad/Click/README.md

     POST, COMMENT, REPLY, LIKE, SHARE

 - Add, Remove, Get Posts to Bookmarks
+- Translate the post to your account language -> Using Google Translator
 - Like a Comment
 - Add Friend
 - UnFriend